-- Student responses may include: - Wikipedia might not be a credible source because it is a crowd-sourced website to which many people who may not have expertise or authority on the topic can contribute. - High-level scholarly articles written for professionals might be inaccessible because the text could be too complex to understand. - A source that is twenty years old and only marginally relates to the topic might not be relevant because the information it contains may no longer be accurate.
+- Student responses may include: - Wikipedia might not be a credible source because it is a crowd-sourced website to which many people who may not have expertise or authority on the topic can contribute. - High-level, scholarly articles written for professionals might be inaccessible because the text could be too complex to understand. - A source that is twenty years old and only marginally relates to the topic might not be relevant because the information it contains may no longer be accurate.

-Explain to students that as a group the class now practices assessing a model source ("A Court Allows Payment for Bone Marrow.
-Should People Be Able to Sell Their Parts?" by Alice Park) for credibility, accessibility, and relevance.
+Explain to students that as a group the class now practices assessing a model source ("When the U.N.
+Fails, We All Do" by Fareed Zakaria) for credibility, accessibility, and relevance.
 Display the Potential Sources Tool to students and instruct them to read it.